Telegram Sponsored Posts: Pricing Guide

 Happy to jump on a quick call.

-Three rules for pitching: keep it under 150 words, mention a specific product (not “your brand”), and include one real number (views, engagement rate, or conversion data from a past sponsor).
+Three rules for pitching: keep it under 150 words, mention a specific product (not “your brand”), and include your view rate — not just subscriber count.
 For a broader framework on landing brand deals across all platforms, including media kit templates and rate negotiation, see our full guide.

 What Should a Sponsorship Package Include?

 Go beyond single posts.
-Offer packages that give brands multiple touchpoints:
+Offer packages that give brands multiple touchpoints and reduce the work of re-pitching every month:

 PackageIncludesPrice Multiple